lostpebble/react-validate/example/src/examples/simple/README.md

 > Try filling in a valid email and password (6 or more characters) and you'll see `<ValidateGroup>` takes care of enabling and disabling any element inside of it that has a prop of type which has been set to submit, i.e. `type="submit"`.

 You'll also notice there isn't much feedback to the user.
-This is bad design and can cause frustration.
+This is bad design and can cause frustration (even if we explicitly gave instructions to the user for it).
 In this example, if a user types in a password less than 6 characters, how do they know they are in the wrong?
 This is where error feedback comes in.